top of page

 2) Doing Both

-Oftentimes we vacillate in our grief and do a bit of both bypassing and being stuck (I did).
+Oftentimes we vacillate in our widowhood grief and do a bit of both- bypassing and getting stuck (I did).

-It's part of the human experience to feel pain and loss, and it's part of our human nature to try to escape, and comfort ourselves with the wrong things.
+It's part of our human nature to try to escape, and comfort ourselves with the wrong things, and it's the tendency of some to become ensnared in overwhelming pain and loss.

-And friend, if you’re feeling hopeless, lost, or think you "got over it" without feeling anything—if either of these pitfalls rings true for you—you might be stuck in this very first step.
+And sister, if you’re feeling hopeless, lost, or think you "got over it" without feeling anything—if either of these pitfalls rings true for you—you might be stuck in this very first step.

 Here’s what you need to know:

-You can’t move forward into your life and healing if you haven’t truly accepted your losses and grieved.
+You can’t move forward into your life and healing if you haven’t truly felt and accepted your losses.

-Now that we know how we avoid it, let's briefly talk about what it means to actually grieve.
+Now that we know how we avoid it, let's briefly talk about what it means to actually grieve in a healthy way.

 Authentic grief is not finding the fastest, easiest way through.
 It’s also not "getting over it."